– Marvel at the monolithic churches of Lalibela

 Then we fly from Addis Ababa to Lalibela, 2,600 metres above sea level, over the Ethiopian plateau.
-11 monolithic churches erected in the 12th century from pink basaltic scoriae rock are a UNESCO World Heritage site.
+Here you’ll see eleven monolithic churches erected in the 12th century from pink basaltic scoriae rock.
 Each church is uniquely designed and beautifully crafted.
-We’ll relax in Lalibela.
-In the afternoon, we’ll explore rock-hewn churches.

 Next we visit a hilltop monastery and the city.
 Lalibela is surrounded by flat-topped mountains; the airport and city are 1500m apart.
 Today’s excursion is to the Church of Asheton Maryam, 7km outside the city.
 After a short drive, the monastery (3150m) is accessible by foot (some steep sections) or mule (done at own risk and own expense).
 In the afternoon, we’ll visit a market where locals gather.

 We drive to Debark in the Simien Mountains today.
-The unpaved, winding, under-construction route is challenging (one day it will be sealed).
+The unpaved, winding route is challenging.
 Be prepared for a long, tough, challenging day for beautiful vistas.